pivotal/docs-platform-automation/docs/tasks.md

 because the products (and stemcell) don't need to be shared downstream.

 !!! warning
-    This currently only works with product source being Tanzunet (Pivotal Network).
+    This currently only works with product source being Tanzu Network (Pivotal Network).

 === "Task"
     ---excerpt--- "tasks/download-and-upload-product"